Kinsuksingh/food_dliivery/readme.md

 # Responsive Web Page

 This project is a responsive web page that adapts to different screen sizes and devices.
-It utilizes HTML, CSS, and JavaScript to create a fluid and flexible layout.
+It utilizes HTML, CSS to create a fluid and flexible layout.

 ## Technologies Used